Spicery/gingerdocs/gnx_syntax.rst

 As a Query
 ~~~~~~~~~~

-A declaration is a type of query that either fails or succeeds once.
+A bind declaration is a type of query that either fails or succeeds once.
-In particular this loop would execute once:
+In particular this loop would execute precisely once:

 .. code-block:: text